Not pictured: The Guermantes Way by Proust and Destiny and Desire by Carlos Fuentes.

 “Excuse me,” I said.
 “I couldn’t help overhearing.
 Did you just say you weren’t going to publish someone because he caused the recession?”

-He looked at me, beaming and bemused.
-Probably a bit drunk.
+He turned to me, beaming and bemused.
+Probably a bit drunk, I decided.
 He nodded.

 “So you’re the editor of a poetry magazine?”
 I asked.